Don’t allow mistakes in your bullet journal to trip you up. Check out these 5 creative tips to help you move past those hiccups.

 5 Creative Ways to Deal With Mistakes in Your Bullet Journal

 This is a perfect method for when a whole page is a write off.
-Simply cut out a page from a colouring book (or print one out!) to fit your journal, and tape or glue it onto the page.
-My favourite way to add it to my journal is to use a tape runner, but simple scotch tape or a glue stick works fine too.
+Simply cut out a page from a coloring book (or print one out!) to fit your journal, and tape or glue it onto the page.
+My favorite way to add it to my journal is to use a tape runner, but simple scotch tape or a glue stick works fine too.

 The fun part of this method is that you can either grab a

 Tape in a Printable

 If you really want to stick to the point and get as much planning as possible done in your journal, tape a printable over the mistake!
 This is a good method if you absolutely need to use the page for planning, and you can’t sacrifice a page for something a bit less practical like a coloring page.

 There are so many free printables available, from daily/weekly planning pages, meal planners, trackers, and more.
 You’d be sure to find something that would work for you, and having the occasional printable in your journal makes a flip through really unique!